Answer First

 While the law requires renunciation, Paraguay doesn't actually enforce it.
 Here's what the law says versus what actually happens:

-| Legal Requirement | What Actually Happens |
+| Legal Requirement | What We Observe in Practice |

 |---|---|

-| Renounce previous citizenship in oath | Verbal declaration only—not verified |
+| Renounce previous citizenship in oath | Verbal declaration, generally not independently verified by Paraguay |

-| Only Spain/Italy have reciprocity | No active verification of nationality |
+| Only Spain/Italy have reciprocity | No systematic verification of nationality status |

-| Should surrender old passport | Not demanded or collected |
+| Should surrender old passport | Generally not demanded or collected |

-| Other country should be notified | Paraguay doesn't notify anyone |
+| Other country should be notified | Paraguay generally does not notify other countries |

-What Happens at the Oath Ceremony
+What Happens at the Paraguay Naturalization Oath Ceremony

 What You Do